YikSanChan/site/pages/posts/splice-machine-feature-store.md

 ![single-store architecture](/images/splice-machine-feature-store/single-store.svg)

-This eliminates the need to sync data, but the team runs into a new challenge: how to build a store that serves both low-latency lookups and OLAP queries?
+While it eliminates the need to sync data, the team runs into a new challenge: how to build a store that serves both low-latency lookups and OLAP queries?

-The answer is the Splice Machine team just knows, as they have provided HTAP (Hybrid Transactional/Analytical Processing) capabilities in their DB product (also named Splice Machine) to customers since 2017.
+The Splice Machine team just knows, as they have provided HTAP (Hybrid Transactional/Analytical Processing) capabilities in their DB product (also named Splice Machine) to customers since 2017.
 Now in 2021, they build a feature store highly based on the HTAP DB.
-Here are some design highlights.
+Below are some design highlights.

 ### Cost-based optimizer